CraftomeCJ/learningJournal/May2022/learningJournal20220519.md

 }

 const p: Patient ={
-  // Boss TS will scream at me with tubifex worms under the variable 'p' with the following error:
+  // Boss TS will scream at me loh tubifex worms crawling under the variable 'p' with the following error:
 // Property 'lastName' is missing in type '{ firstName: string; age: number; }' but required in type 'Patient'. ts(2741)
   firstName: 'Tom',
   // <== missing lastName ==>